 Jump to:

-The procedure to make these miniature pancakes is the same as regular pancakes.
+The procedure for making these miniature pancakes is the same as for regular pancakes.

 First, properly whisk together all dry ingredients in a large mixing bowl.